rotkehlxen/suncal/README.md

 ### UI

 Intended as a simple command line tool.
-Use e.g. [click](https://click.palletsprojects.com/en/7.x/) to create a standalone command line tool and use its functionality to parse command line parameters, check their validity and autogenerate documentation (or another tool if there is sth. even fancier out there.)
+Use [typer](https://typer.tiangolo.com/) to create a standalone command line tool and use its functionality to parse command line parameters, check their validity and autogenerate documentation.

 #### CLI parameters